Moriah and Peter moved to Germany.

 The red marker indicates the location of Köln (or Cologne), Germany.
 Image courtesy of Google Maps.

-Fortunately, my own travel life (when not impacted by virus restrictions) takes me back and forth across the Atlantic.
-I am hoping my employer will be kind enough to offer me the occasional journey home via Germany (it’s on the way, isn’t it?).
-That would be a blessing.
+Fortunately, my own travel life—when not sidelined by global restrictions—frequently takes me across the Atlantic.
+I’m hoping my employer will be kind enough to grant me the occasional "scenic" route home via Germany.
+It’s on the way, isn't it?

-What else can a “Bible Land Explorer” do in Mitteleuropa?
-What cultural/historical markers might be of relevance to our mission?
-What biblical backstories may be teased from the cold ground on the far side of the Alps?
+But their move has me wondering: What does a "Bible Land Explorer" do in Mitteleuropa?
+What cultural and historical markers here are relevant to our mission?
+What biblical backstories can be teased from the cold ground on the far side of the Alps?

 It has been good to travel again.
 Just a couple of weeks ago I was able to meet some dear friends in East Jerusalem that I had not seen since the Covid crisis began.
 I was grateful to find them alive and well!